orthanc-mirrors/orthanc-book/Sphinx/source/users/advanced-rest.rst

     # display the result
     Write-Host "The instance can be retrieved in PDF at http://localhost:8042$($reply.Path)/pdf"

-Please note that the `create-dicom` API call will return the Orthanc instance ID of the newly created DICOM resource.
-You can then use the ``http://localhost:8042/<INSTANCE-ID>/pdf`` route to request the stored file as PDF.
+Please note that the ``/tools/create-dicom`` API call will return the Orthanc instance ID of the newly created DICOM resource.

+You can use the ``/instances/.../pdf`` URI to retrieve an embedded PDF file.